 Nowadays, antivirus software is often bundled for free within popular operating systems, but there’s also the option of installing from a dedicated vendor.

-All it takes to provide malicious hackers with a way into the network is one person inadvertently making an error.
+All it takesis one person inadvertently making an error to provide malicious hackers with a way into the network.

 Providing employees education on how to recognise phishing emails, suspicious links and other potential methods of attack is vital for helping to keep data, money, personnel and customers secure.